elg0nz/weatherman/README.md

 # Weatherman

-Clojure app to display Weather status and predictions.
+A Clojure app to display Weather status and predictions.

 ## Usage